ORTools4MTEX/ORTools/README.md

 ---

 ### [computeVariantGrains](./src/computeVariantGrains.m)
 This function refines the child grains in the *job* object based on their variant IDs.
-It returns the refined child grains and assigns ebsd map data to the new child grain Ids.
+It returns a grain object containing the refined child grains alongside all other grains and an EBSD object with updated grain Ids.

 - Syntax
   - [variant_grains,cEBSD] = computeVariantGrains(job,varargin)
 - Input
   - job              - @parentGrainReconstructor
 - Output
-  - variant_grains   - @grains2d
+  - grains           - @grains2d
-  - ebsdC            - @EBSD
+  - ebsd             - @EBSD
 - Options
   - parentGrainId    - parent grain Id using the argument 'parentGrainId'